phogolekk/MyProject/README.md

 Used java version 1.8 on eclipse ide

-It contains only two classes, the converter class with 3 methods and a main class for excuting the program
+It contains only two classes, the converter class with 3 methods and a main class for executing the program